 I have no horse in the race - I don't go to reunion gigs as a general rule though I will say that Mission of Burma have basically written the textbook on How To Do A Reunion And Emerge With All Your Dignity Intact - but I have to say that lines like this

 The audience doesn't help, as it mainly comprises late 40s/50somethings that look like the closest they've got to live music since the days of their youth was watching Alan Metcalfe down the wine bar doing Mary Hopkin numbers

 cast a cloud of suspicion over the rest of the review; it's the sort of observation that suggests the author was looking for something more than music from the gig, which the gig could only have delivered by featuring a fountain of youth at the entrance.

-― steven fucking tyler (underrated aerosmith bootlegs I have owned), Sunday, 5 August 2012 20:02 (9 months ago) Permalink
+― steven fucking tyler (underrated aerosmith bootlegs I have owned), Sunday, 5 August 2012 20:02 (five years ago) Permalink

 Think what you like -admittedly that's the sort of thing in a paid review that would raise my hackles too - but it was one of the strangest crowds I've seen.
 The woman from two doors up the street was there, for example, and she never goes out to see music.